TaylorChris2/CS410proj/README.md

 ##   We strongly recommend using Vscode.
 Make sure you change your current working directory to the project directory using cd in terminal of Vscode

 ## Environment Setup (Strongly recommend this.
-You can use your global environment if you are more comfortable with that)
+You can use your global environment if you are more comfortable with that but you would have to manually install the packages)
    Navigate to the source directory and create a python virtual environment using

    ~~~python